-- 9.8.
-Pupils in Year 1 are taught: - About the different ways in which they have changed since they were a baby, including the changes to their bodies. - Biological names for various body parts including penis, vagina, testicles and breasts. - The different words families may have for these body parts.
+- About the different ways in which they have changed since they were a baby, including the changes to their bodies. - Biological names for various body parts including penis, vagina, testicles and breasts. - The different words families may have for these body parts.